 Fire Station #3 is staffed with a minimum of four line personnel: Captain, Engineer, and two Firefighter/Paramedics.
-The Shift Battalion Chief also responds from Station #3.
+The shift Battalion Chief also responds from Station #3.
 This station also houses the District's administrative offices.
-Administration positions include Fire Chief, Assistant Chief-Administrative, Assistant Chief-Fire Marshal, Battalion Chief-Fuels Manager and Administrative Assistant.
+Administration positions include Fire Chief, Assistant Chief-Administrative, Assistant Chief-Fire Marshal, Battalion Chief-Fuels Manager and two Administrative Assistants.

-The station presently houses one type-I engine, two advanced life support ambulances (one front line and one reserve), one type-I reserve engine, one command vehicle, and one utility vehicle.
+The station presently houses one type-I engine, two advanced life support ambulances (one front line and one reserve), one type-I reserve engine, the rescue boat, and one utility vehicle.
 The aerial ladder truck may be located at this station during the winter months to enhance operational effectiveness.